Grand Theft Auto V: Re-release

+Awards

-AwardsGrand Theft Auto V received multiple nominations and awards from gaming publications.
+Grand Theft Auto V received multiple nominations and awards from gaming publications.
 Before release, it won Most Anticipated Game at the 2012 Spike Video Game Awards.
-The game was review aggregators Metacritic and GameRankings' highest-rated for the year 2013.
+The game was review aggregators Metacritic and GameRankings's highest-rated for the year 2013.
 The game appeared on several year-end lists of 2013's best games, receiving Game of the Year wins from independent journalist Tom Chick, CNET, Edge, the 31st Golden Joystick Awards, the 5th Annual Inside Gaming Awards, the Spike VGX 2013 Awards, Slant Magazine and Time.
 It was named the Best Xbox Game by Canada.com, GameSpot, and IGN, and the Best Multiplatform Game by Destructoid.
 Rockstar Games and Rockstar North won Best Studio and Best Developer from Edge, and the BAFTA Academy Fellowship Award at the 10th British Academy Video Games Awards.

 Various in-game elements were recognised with awards.
 Trevor was named Best Character for the Official Xbox Magazine's Game of the Year Awards 2013, while Lamar Davis won the Best New Character award from Giant Bomb.
 The music received awards from Spike VGX, Hardcore Gamer and The Daily Telegraph.
-Grand Theft Auto Online won Best Multiplayer from GameTrailers and BAFTA, and Best Xbox 360 Multiplayer from IGN.
+Grand Theft Auto Online won Best Multiplayer from GameTrailers, and BAFTA, and Best Xbox 360 Multiplayer from IGN.
 Online was also nominated for Biggest Disappointment by Game Revolution and Hardcore Gamer.
 Grand Theft Auto V won Best Technical Achievement in the Telegraph Video Game Awards, and Best Technology at the 14th Annual Game Developers Choice Awards.
 The graphical and artistic design received awards from IGN, The Daily Telegraph and BAFTA, and a nomination at the Game Developers Choice Awards.
+The Academy of Interactive Arts & Sciences awarded the game with Outstanding Achievement in Gameplay Engineering, signifying "the highest level of achievement for engineering artificial intelligence and related elements which contribute to a challenging game".

 The game received numerous other awards.
 It was awarded the title of Most Immersive Game at the Inside Gaming Awards.
 The general public voted for the game to win the User Choice Award at the PlayStation Awards 2013 and the Community Choice award from Destructoid.
 The game received the Platinum Award at the PlayStation Awards and was named the Best British Game from BAFTA.
 At IGN's Best of 2013 Awards, it earned multiple wins, including Best Xbox 360 Graphics, Best Xbox 360 Sound, and Best Action Game on Xbox 360, PlayStation 3 and overall.